dantedelucia/buildkite-svmkit-examples/aws-network-spe-py/README.md

 | node:instanceArch | The AWS instance architecture type to use for the AMI lookup.     | x86_64        |
 | node:volumeIOPS   | The number of IOPS to provide to the ledger and accounts volumes. | 5000          |

+Note: All EC2 instances must have a public IPv4 addresses.
+This is a limitation of the example, not of AWS or svmkit.

 ## Running the Example

 0. Have `pulumi` installed, logged in to wherever you're storing state, and configured to work with AWS.